helpbuttons/helpbuttons/README.md

 npm install -g npm

-Just use 'npm install' if you modified the package.json.
+Just use 'npm install' if you  modified the package.json locally.

 ```bash
 npm run dev